 Programs and Grants

-Cristin McPeake joined the Community Foundations in March 2014.
+Cristin McPeake joined CFHV in March 2014.
 She is responsible for monitoring individual grant and scholarship funds while working directly with donors to help them achieve their philanthropic goals.
 Cristin previously worked for Rock Solid Foundation in Austin, TX.
 As their Program Development and Improvement Coordinator she was responsible for developing licensing, contracting and accreditation submissions for start-up child and family service organizations.
 In addition to policy, procedure and quality improvement process development, she also maintained and developed data management systems for each organization with which she worked.
-Before her move Texas in 2007, Cristin worked locally as a Quality Improvement Coordinator for The Children’s Home of Poughkeepsie.
+Before her move from Texas in 2007, Cristin worked locally as a Quality Improvement Coordinator for The Children’s Home of Poughkeepsie.
 Cristin was born and raised in the Hudson Valley.
 She received her bachelor’s degree from Emerson College in Boston, MA.